keithalewis/math/tim.md

 A _functor_ $F\colon\mathcal{A}\to\mathcal{B}$ takes
-objects of the category $\mathcal{A}$ to objects of category $\mathcal{B}$ and arrows of the category $\mathcal{A}$ to arrows of category $\mathcal{B}$ and preserves the category sturcture.
+objects of the category $\mathcal{A}$ to objects of category $\mathcal{B}$ and arrows of the category $\mathcal{A}$ to arrows of category $\mathcal{B}$ that preserves the category sturcture.
 If $f\colon A\to A'$ in $\mathcal{A}$ then $F(f)\colon F(A)\to F(A')$ in $\mathcal{B}$.

 __Exercise__. _Show $F(1_A) = 1_{F(A)}$_.